kabili207/zora-sharp/README.md

 ### Current Problems

 Right now the biggest problem preventing me from generating codes is the checksum used at the end of each code.
-Information on what is known so far in available in the docs folder.
+Information on what is known so far is available in the docs folder.

 ### Special Thanks